 Clark, a registered electrician, installed the three 2.4kW outdoor radiant heaters and set up delay off timers to fit the daily operation of the kindergarten.

-Liz Fifiti says that her teaching team, students and their parents got the benefits immediately and they are almost looking forward to what will be a very different winter experience at Epuni Kindergarten.
+Liz Fifita says that her teaching team, students and their parents got the benefits immediately and they are almost looking forward to what will be a very different winter experience at Epuni Kindergarten.

 Helping our own communities

-The Helping Hands Initiative was established to provide a vehicle for UPS Power Solutions’ people to assist their own communities.
-Clark says that this is a perfect example of where attention and expertise can always deliver a great result.
+The Helping Hands Initiative was set up to give UPS Power Solutions’ people a way to support their own communities.
+Clark says this is a great example of how focus and expertise can deliver fantastic results.

-“We love lending a helping hand because it often involves more engagement with our communities and the outcomes we can achieve together are specifically tailored.
-There’s nothing better than seeing the positive impacts of our initiatives first-hand,” he says.
+“We love lending a helping hand because it means deeper engagement with our communities, and the outcomes we achieve together are tailored to their needs.
+There’s nothing better than seeing the positive impacts of our work first-hand,” he says.

-Liz Fifita says that this project was especially fitting as in 2023 the Hutt City Kindergarten Association of 20 early learning centres celebrated its 95th year of providing rich learning environments where children feel comfortable to explore and engage.
+Liz Fifita says this project was especially meaningful as, in 2023, the Hutt City Kindergarten Association which includes 20 early learning centres, celebrated its 95th year of providing rich learning environments where tamariki feel comfortable to explore and engage.

-“It has completely changed the space for us at a time when we’re celebrating some real landmarks for early education in the region.
-The children keep commenting on how nice and warm it is and are clearly pleased that we’ve been able to relax our disciplined approach to warm weather clothing and lots of layers.
-We can’t thank James and his team at UPSPS enough,” she says.
+“It’s completely transformed the space for us at a time when we’re marking some important milestones in early education in the region.
+The children keep saying how warm and cosy it is now and are clearly happy that we’ve been able to ease up on the usual layering of clothes for cold days.
+We can’t thank James and his team at UPS Power Solutions enough,” she says.

 See where else we've provided a Helping Hand